-Additionally, the RNIP Program requires communities to target specific occupations that could be seen as indemand that immigrants could fill.
-In the first year of the RNIP Program, Sault Ste.
-Marie targeted multiple two- and four-digit NOCs (see Appendix D for full list) such as:
+Additionally, the RNIP Program requires communities to target specific occupations that could be seen as in demand that immigrants could fill.
+These occupations are identified at the community level, largely through consultations with community employers.
+In the first year of the RNIP Program, Thunder Bay is targeting multiple three- and four-digit NOCs (see Appendix D).
+The two Thunder Bay-targeted NOCs that align with identified occupations currently experiencing high vacancy rates (Table 1) are as follows: